 Chicago is full of great breweries, but they’re often packed on weekends.
 Want to grab a brew without the entire neighborhood joining you?

 Consider traveling outside of the city to one of the lesser-known, but still delicious brew pubs the suburbs has to offer.
 Here are a few faves worth checking out for a girls’ night out or date night, but some are also really family friendly.
-Chances are, you’ll find a new favorite spot to hang this fall.
+Chances are, you’ll find a new favorite spot to hang.

 Solemn Oath says on its website that it does things “a little differently,” but don’t let that deter you from visiting this unique spot in Naperville.
 The brewery has a three serving limit, meaning you won’t be able to try every beer you want in one trip, but you’ll also feel safer knowing patrons aren’t overindulging.
 They also don’t accept tips, but you’re allowed to buy your server a beer, which makes the interaction feel less formal and more friendly.